wekesa2048/demo-repo/README.md

 #README WRITING

-Description: Learning how to use markdown.
+Description: Learning how (new text) to use markdown.
 Github is key for a web developer thats why i am learning it.